A Mere 12 Data Points per Year

 But, hold on.

 This transition will prove disruptive on many levels, most notably for the reliability we all expect from our electrical supply.
-In brief, our communities will still require backup from utilities for times when the wind doesn’t blow, the sun doesn’t shine, and batteries become depleted.
+In brief, our communities will still require backup from utilities for times when the wind doesn’t blow, the sun doesn’t shine, and storage becomes depleted.
 For this reason, we will expect utilities to maintain infrastructure and their ability to dispatch power centrally.
 Since upkeep costs money, utilities reasonably will look to cover costs.
 Also, they will seek to devise methods for avoiding rapid “duck-curve” spikes in demand.
 And even now, many of us face time-of-use and demand charges on utility bills over which we still have little control.

 Simply put, you can’t manage energy that you can’t measure.

 For this reason, we should grow into savvy consumers, able to reap the benefits of real-time data.
 And once again, technology will drive rapid change.
-Timely and frequent delivery of electricity usage will become the norm for consumers.
+Timely and frequent delivery of electricity usage information will become the norm for consumers.
 As a consequence, we will all gain insight to drive smart choices around energy use.

 Even now, several tools already exist to help measure and manage energy.
 And more are on the way!